-A few powerful and important Monsters are designated as a Villain in their card.
-Villains are the hardest Monsters to kill, and as such anybody who contributes to their demise is deserving of some reward.
+The Monsters are classified into four tiers: Minor Minion, Major Minion, Minor Villain and Major Villain.
+Minion-type Monsters have no special rules to them, they're the rank and file of the monster horde.
+Villains are the hardest Monsters to kill (whether Minor or Major), and so anybody who contributes to their demise is deserving of some reward.
 Any Hero who manages to inflict a Wound on a Villain places one of his Guild tokens on that Villain's card.
-If that Villain is eventually killed, all Guilds that have a token on its card win the full Coin reward listed in the Monster card.
+If that Villain is eventually killed, all Guilds that have a token on its card win the full Coin reward listed on the Monster card.
 The credit for killing the Villain still goes only to the Hero that inflicts the last Wound, so only his Guild would win any associated Quest.
+Villain-type Monsters also don't go to the Spawn tile when killed, they're returned straight to the game box.